 Small seafood purveyors and fishers themselves are often great sources for information about both ecological and economic concerns.

 Fogo Island Fish launched in 2015.
-The co-op is part of eight-generation Fogo Islander Zita Cobb’s charitable empire that’s reviving the fortunes of the Newfoundland island.
+The business is part of eight-generation Fogo Islander Zita Cobb’s charitable empire that’s reviving the fortunes of the Newfoundland island.
 It buys cod caught by the traditional hand-lining method and pays local fishers double the market rates for their catch.
 The fish is served at the charity’s Fogo Island Inn eco-resort and at high-end restaurants in Toronto and Ottawa.

 Once a customer, Chef Taylor McMeekin recently took over operations of the fish business from Zita Cobb’s brother Tony Cobb and his wife Janice Thomson.
 “Even though I’m a landlocked Ontarian, it’s nice to be able to bring in fish of that high quality and with the moral purpose of supporting the community and helping keep these fisheries going,” says McMeekin.

 He acknowledges the cod fishery is still in moratorium: “I won’t mince words about that.
 What’s different about the fish we purchase is it’s hand-line only, so there is zero bycatch.
 It’s one hook, one fish.
 We’re going back to the historic method of fishing, which is definitely the best for our populations.”

 The business doesn’t market its fish in Atlantic Canada.
 “We believe other local cod fisheries need to be supported by their communities,” says McMeekin.
 “It would be detrimental for us to come in.
 We would love to see these fisheries adopt some of the same practices and values, and I think they already do that.”